Vitals

 Description

+Big Silver is accessed from the Fraser Valley east of Vancouver.
 Go to Harrison Hot Springs and take the Harrison East FSR up the east side of Harrison Lake.
 The kilometers are well marked the whole way.
-When you reach Big Silver Creek, the Harrison East FSR will begin to head up the Big Silver Valley.
+When you reach Big Silver Creek, the Harrison East FSR will begin to head up the Big Silver valley.
 The put in is just shy of the 57 km marker where there is an almost roadside 30 foot waterfall.
-You have to bushwhack up to the road to take out - we came up between the 52 and 53 km markers.
-The road is dirt but it is in good shape and it is not overgrown.
+You have to bushwhack up to the road to take out between the 52 and 53 km markers because of a reportedly unrunnable canyon below.
+Scout your takeout carefully as if you drop much below here the walk out gets much longer.
+The access and shuttle is a long drive on a dirt road that is rough but not overgrown - much of it is in good shape because of the hydro project just downstream of the take out.